-If you’re considering slipping the keys to a brand-new car under the tree, you have a daunting task ahead of you.
+If you’re considering slipping the keys to a brand-new car under the tree, you have a daunting task ahead.

-Not only do you have to find the perfect car, it must be paid for, titled and insured without tipping off the object of your affection.
-On top of that, you somehow have to get it home late on Christmas Eve with a big red bow mounted on the roof.
+Not only do you have to find the perfect car, but it must also be paid for, titled and insured without tipping off the object of your affection.
+On top of that, you must get it home late on Christmas Eve with a big red bow mounted on the roof.

-Advertising campaigns such as Lexus’s “December to Remember” have helped drive both holiday sales and car gifting.
+Advertising campaigns like Lexus’s “December to Remember” have helped drive holiday sales and car gifting.
 Lexus started the campaign in 1998 and turned December from its worst sales month into its best.

 The fine print of giving a car: Title, registration and insurance

-Giving a car as a gift is easy if the car is for your spouse or child and more complicated if you’re buying for a friend.
+Giving a car as a gift is easy if it is for your spouse or child and more complicated if you buy it for a friend.

 Buying and titling a car that you are part owner of is simple.
-Since you are an owner you can sign all of the paperwork and your spouse never has to know — until the big reveal.
-DMV rules vary by state and in some cases, the other person’s presence may be required, so ask about your state’s requirements.
+Since you are an owner, you can sign all the paperwork and your spouse never has to know — until the big reveal.
+DMV rules vary by state; in some cases, the other person’s presence may be required, so ask about your state’s requirements.

 Insurance should be a no-brainer as well.
-If you are listed as a co-owner of the car and are adding it to a shared policy, you can sign all necessary documents without getting your spouse involved, keeping your secret safe.
+If you are listed as a co-owner of the car and add it to a shared policy, you can sign all necessary documents without involving your spouse, keeping your secret safe.

 But it is still possible to put a car in the driveway and be insured.
 You can title and insure the car in your name, and sign the title over as a gift a few days after the surprise.